-OIC executes activities across two portfolios: Voice, Video and Data Communications and the Responder Technology Alliance.
+OIC executes activities across the Voice, Video and Data Communications portfolio.
 The Voice, Video, and Data Communications portfolio addresses the means through which first responders send and receive information.
-The Responder Technology Alliance (RTA) portfolio aims to develop integrated systems that improve first responder safety and effectiveness.
-Further, RTA leads visioning, planning and management of homeland security industrial base and venture capitalist initiatives to enable collaborative commercialization of technologies.

 OIC supports the capacity for increased levels of interoperability by developing tools, best practices, technologies and methodologies that emergency response agencies can immediately put into effect.
 OIC is committed to working in partnership with all stakeholders to address critical emergency response communication needs with programs that advocate a “bottom-up” approach.

 For more information, contact us at email@example.com.

 The datacasting technology provides public safety users with the capability to transmit secure data, including voice, text, files, images, and video over existing broadcast television signals to a targeted audience.
 It is a reliable tool to get first responders connected so they have the situational awareness and information they need to make informed decisions when responding to an incident.